-Most Patients require combination therapy as the condition progresses; given that most are started initially on metformin, the most suitable combinations for dual therapy where weight loss is important are metformin + SGLT2i and metformin + GLP1-RA.
-If triple therapy is needed then the combination of metformin + SGLT2i + DPP-IVi would seem suitable [13].
-There is limited data on the combination of metformin + SGLT2i + GLP1-RA but the results of the DURATION 8 study suggest that the combination of dapagliflozin and once weekly exenatide on a background of metformin treatment results in an HbA1c reduction of 2% and weight loss of 3.4 kg after 28 weeks that are greater than the individual components[24].
+Combination therapy for weight management in type 2 diabetes Most individuals with diabetes require combination therapy as the condition progresses.
+Given that most are initially started on metformin, the most suitable combinations for dual therapy where weight loss is important are metformin + SGLT2i and metformin + GLP-1 RA.
+If triple therapy is needed, then the combination of metformin + SGLT2i + DPP-IVi would seem suitable [13].
+There is limited data on the combination of metformin + SGLT2i + GLP-1 RA but the results of the DURATION 8 study showed that a combination of dapagliflozin (an SGLT2i) once daily and exenatide (a GLP-1 RA) once weekly on a background of metformin treatment resulted in a 2% reduction in HbA1c and a weight loss of 3.4 kg after 28 weeks of administration; importantly, these beneficial changes were greater following combined therapy than when these drugs were used in monotherapy [24].

-Weight gain is a significant problem for many Patients treated with insulin; current recommendations support continuation of metformin unless this is contraindicated [13].
-Both SGLT2i and GLP1- RA have been shown to reduce insulin requirements, improve glycaemic control and mitigate weight gain when added to treatment in insulin-treated Patients.
-From a practical perspective it would also seem logical to continue these drugs in Patients being started on basal insulin although there are limited trial data to support this approach [25].
+Weight gain is a significant problem for many who are treated with insulin.
+Nonetheless, despite the fact that both SGLT2i and GLP-1 RAs have been shown to reduce insulin requirements, improve glycaemic control and mitigate weight gain when added to therapy for insulin-treated individuals, current recommendations support continuation of metformin with insulin use, unless this is contraindicated [13].
+From a practical perspective it would also seem logical to continue SGLT2i and GLP-1 RAs in patients who are already taking these medications and are commencing basal insulin therapy, although there are limited trial data to support this approach [25].

-SGLT2 inhibitors and GLP-1 RA may have other advantages when used in diabetes treatment; there is emerging evidence that they may reduce visceral, particularly hepatic, fat deposition [26].
-Both classes of drugs also reduce blood pressure with contributions from both weight dependent and weight independent mechanisms [27].
-Although the Evaluation of Lixisenatide in Acute Coronary Syndrome (ELIXA) trial was neutral for an effect on CV outcomes the results of the Empagliflozin, Cardiovascular Outcomes, and Mortality in Type 2 Diabetes (EMPA-REG) Outcome trial [28, 29] and the Liraglutide Effect and Action in Diabetes: Evaluation of Cardiovascular Outcome (LEADER) [30] and The Trial to Evaluate Cardiovascular and Other Long-term Outcomes With Semaglutide in Subjects With Type 2 Diabetes (SUSTAIN 6) [31] showed improved cardiovascular and renal outcomes in high risk Patients treated with these agents.
+SGLT2i and GLP-1 RAs may have other advantages when used in diabetes treatment; there is emerging evidence that they may reduce visceral, particularly hepatic, fat deposition [26].
+Both classes of drugs also reduce blood pressure via both weight-dependent and weight-independent mechanisms [27].
+Although the Evaluation of Lixisenatide in Acute Coronary Syndrome (ELIXA) trial was neutral for an effect on cardiovascular outcomes, the Empagliflozin, Cardiovascular Outcomes, and Mortality in Type 2 Diabetes (EMPA-REG) OUTCOME trial [28, 29], the Liraglutide Effect and Action in Diabetes: Evaluation of Cardiovascular Outcome (LEADER) trial [30] and The Trial to Evaluate Cardiovascular and Other Long-term Outcomes With Semaglutide in Subjects With Type 2 Diabetes (SUSTAIN 6) [31] showed improvements in cardiovascular and renal outcomes in individuals at high-risk of cardiovascular disease that were treated with these agents.

-Type 1 diabetesGiven the known problem of weight gain with intensive insulin treatment, the option of adding drugs that might reduce this has been investigated in a number of trials.
-There is some evidence to support metformin use, although weight change is modest [32].
-Trials with GLP1 RA have been disappointing, with modest weight loss with a negligible effect on glucose control [33].
-There has also been considerable interest in the use of SGLT2i in type 1 diabetes, but initial enthusiasm has been dampened by the recognition that this class may be associated with the development of ketoacidosis in susceptible Patients [34].
-The results of several ongoing trials are awaited with interest.
+The impact of glucose-lowering drugs on weight in type 1 diabetes Given that the problem of weight gain with intensive insulin treatment is known, the option of adding drugs that might attenuate this to treatment regimens for type 1 diabetes has been investigated in a number of trials.
+There is some evidence to support metformin use to mitigate weight gain in type 1 diabetes, although the weight change with metformin has been found to be modest [32].
+Similarly, in type 1 diabetes cohorts, trials with GLP-1 RAs have been disappointing, resulting in only modest weight loss with a negligible effect on glucose [33].
+There has also been considerable interest in the use of SGLT2i in type 1 diabetes but initial enthusiasm has been dampened by the recognition that this class of drugs may be associated with the development of ketoacidosis in susceptible individuals [34].
+Hence, the results of several ongoing trials in this area are awaited with interest.

-Currently approved drugs for obesity and their use in diabetes
+Currently available drugs for obesity and their use in diabetes